zhedahht/JsIsDiff/03_IIFEAndModules/README.md

 JavaScript is Different - IIFE and Modules

-Here is the sample code focusing on mudules with IIFE in JavaScript.
+Here is the sample code focusing on modules with IIFE in JavaScript.